 Supreme Court Justice David Brewer, in an opinion about a church that hired a clergyman from England, declared that the United States was a "Christian nation" in ruling for the church despite a law that made the hiring technically illegal.
-(Photo, public domain)
+(Photo via Library of Congress, public domain)

 Church of the Holy Trinity v.
 United States, 143 U.S.457 (1892), involving the application of a federal law forbidding the importation of foreign contract laborers, is notable for Justice David J. Brewer declaring that the United States is a “Christian nation.”

 Court ruled in favor of church that illegally hired clergyman

 When the Church of the Holy Trinity hired a clergyman from England to serve as its pastor, it was charged with violating the law in question.

 A lower court ruled against the church, but the Supreme Court reversed.
 Although agreeing that the action of the church technically violated the statute, Brewer used legislative intent to conclude that the church’s action was unrelated to Congress’s purpose in passing the law — stopping the flow of cheap unskilled foreign labor.